tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 (for example, releasing DNS names or cleaning up AD), but we won’t use it here.

-Set the uninstall script to **shell** and select the credential you used earlier.
-Fill the uninstall script window with a simple:
+Set the uninstall script to **shell** and select the credential **CENTOS** created earlie.
+Addthe following to the *script* field in the **uninstall** window:

 .. code-block:: bash

    #!/bin/bash
    echo "Goodbye!"

-After doing all the configuration click the **Save** button.
+After completing the configuration, click the **Save** button.
 If any errors come up, go back and review the configuration to ensure that all fields have been filled.

 Part 3: Launching the Blueprint
 *******************************